Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Featured Author Patrick Weill
+Featured Author Gillian Wills

-Featured Interview With Patrick Weill
+Featured Interview With Gillian Wills

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?